RandomMurican/Lexalyser/README.md

-# Lexalyser
+# Lexalyzer
-A lexical analyser for CS311
+A lexical analyzer for CS311

 Grammar: